-Remember the days when all you needed was a scrappy demo, and if the song were good, the label would sign you?
+Remember when you needed a scrappy demo, and if the song were good, the label would sign you?

 I think those days are long gone.
 Today you need a complete package – a great-sounding song and a high-quality music video to complement it.

-With the production costs going down every year, this may not be as challenging as it seems.
+With the production costs going down yearly, this may not be as challenging as it seems.

-There are plenty of amazingly talented, anonymous producers out there that will do a total production of your song for a fraction of a price.
+There are plenty of amazingly talented, anonymous producers out there that will do a total production of your song for a fraction of the price.

 You can get creative with the video and make a low-budget setting work in your favor.